KristianKarl/ImageFind/README.md

 - Media-serving routes apply basic path traversal prevention.
 - Ensure the process can read the media files you reference.
+- Video previews require manual transcoding to `_480p.mp4` files and placement in the cache directory.

+- Closing the modal window stops video playback and audio.

 ## Troubleshooting